mco-gh/mco.dev/content/post/politics/changing.md

 A generation woke up.
 Young Americans, who grew up in a different world than their elders, didn't accept the story they were told about a senseless war and killing innocent people in their name.
 They made their voices heard, through activism, protest, and art.
 They stood up for what they believed in.

 If you listen closely, you can hear an echo from the sixties.
-Take a look at the image above from 1967 and see if it reminds you of the anti-war protests we're seeing today all around the world.
+Take a look at the image above from 1967 and see if it reminds you of the anti-war protests we're seeing today all around the world today.

 Nearly a year before the October 7th attack, a Gallup study (<a target="_blank" href="https://news.gallup.com/opinion/gallup/472796/young-adults-views-middle-east-changing.aspx">Young Adults' Views on Middle East Changing Most</a>) reported: